ExchangeUnion/xud/test/webproxy/README.md

 ## Conventions

-The subfolders in `test/ddtd` represent the endpoints available:
+The subfolders in `test/webproxy` represent the HTTP endpoints available:

 - `addcurrency`
 - `info`
 - `removeorder`
 - `...`

-The files are named according to the protocol used and the status code expected:
+The files are named according to the HTTP status code expected:

 - `HttpStatus200.spec.ts`
 - `HttpStatus400.spec.ts`
 - `...`
-- `GrpcStatus0.spec.ts`
-- `GrpcStatus1.spec.ts`

 Here is the output obtained when running the tests: